-Table 4 shows that in all specifications the coefficient on log(labor VA) is positive and significant at the 1 percent level, consistent with the notion that employees of plants who add more value per labor hour are paid more.
-Importantly, the coefficients on the local-level HHI measure of employer concentration remain statistically significant, and their magnitudes are almost identical to those found in Table 2.
+Table 4 shows that in all specifications the coefficient on log(labor VA) is positive and significant at the 1% level, consistent with the notion that employees of plants who add more value per labor hour are paid more.
+Importantly, the coefficients on the local-level HHI measure of employer concentration remain statistically significant and their magnitudes are almost identical to those found in Table 2.

-2. Controlling for national-level employer concentration
+2. Controlling for National-Level Employer Concentration.
 Autor et al. (2017) show that product markets in the United States have become more concentrated in the past few decades, giving rise to "superstar firms" that are highly productive yet have lower labor shares of income.
-Related to these findings, one concern regarding our results is that if product market concentration-commonly defined at the national level for traded sectors such as manufacturing-and local labor market concentrations are positively correlated, then the negative association between local employment concentration and wages may merely reflect a negative relation between (national) product market concentration and labor shares.
+Related to these findings, one concern regarding our results is that if product market concentration - commonly defined at the national level for traded sectors such as manufacturing - and local labor market concentrations are positively correlated, then the negative association between local employment concentration and wages may merely reflect a negative relation between (national) product market concentration and labor shares.

 In response to this concern, we note first that as part of our identification strategy we include firm-by-year fixed effects.
-As such, the identification exploits within-firm-year variation across plants belonging to the same firm.
-This speaks against the hypothesis that our results are driven by heterogeneity across firms, as, for example, implied by the existence of "superstar firms."
+As such, the identification exploits within firm-year variation across plants belonging to the same firm.
+This speaks against the hypothesis that our results are driven by heterogeneity across firms, as for example implied by the existence of "superstar firms."
 To further alleviate this concern, we proxy for national-level product market competition by constructing our employer HHI concentration measures at the national level.
-We first measure the employment share of every firm in a given industry-year cell as: $s{f,j,t} = \frac{emp{f,j,t}}{\sum{f=1}^{N} emp{f,j,t}}$, where $emp{f,j,t}$ represents total employment in firm f operating in industry j in year t.
-We next calculate the industry-year HHI as the sum of the squared employment shares: $\text{HHI}{j,t} = \sum{f=1}^{N} s{f,j,t}^2$.
-As with the local-level HHI, we define two variants of the national-level HHI using either three- or four-digit SIC codes.
-We then include the national-level HHI as a proxy for product market concentration in Equation 1.
+We first measure the employment share of every firm in a given industry-year cell as: $s{f,j,t} = \frac{emp{f,j,t}}{\sum{j=1}^{N} emp{f,j,t}}$, where $emp{f,j,t}$ represents total employment in firm f operating in industry j in year t.
+We next calculate the industry-year HHI as the sum of the squared employment shares: $HHI{j,t} = \sum{f=1}^{N} s{f,j,t}^2$.
+As with the local-level HHI, we define two variants of the national-level HHI as a proxy for product market concentration in Equation 1.

-Table 5 shows that the coefficient on national-level HHI (calculated using either three-digit or four-digit SIC codes) is positive and statistically significant in Columns 2-4, inconsistent with the alternative explanation that high levels of national-level employer concentration are associated with lower wages.
+Table 5 shows that the coefficient on national-level HHI (calculated using either 3digit or 4-digit SIC codes) is positive and statistically significant in Columns 2 through 4, inconsistent with the alternative explanation that high levels of national-level employer concentration are associated with lower wages.
 Importantly, even with the inclusion of the national HHI measure of employer concentration, the coefficient on the local HHI remains negative with slightly higher magnitudes than those found in Table 2.